Frequently Asked Questions

 The Center for Cognitive Therapy is out of network with most insurance carriers.
-With the exception of HUP employees and some Penn employees and Penn students, obtaining reimbursement from insurance companies is the responsibility of the patient.
+With the exception of HUP employees, Penn employees, most Penn students, and many CHOP employees, obtaining reimbursement from insurance companies is the responsibility of the patient.
 Payment in full is expected at time of service.
-You will be given a receipt which has all the information usually required by insurance companies to be reimbursed.
+You can request a receipt which has all the information usually required by insurance companies to be reimbursed.
 If you have questions about seeking reimbursement, it is wise to call your insurance company with specific questions about your coverage.

 For Penn employees and their families who are covered under Penn's Penn Care plan, there is a $20 co-pay per visit for services at CCT.
 For Penn employees and their families who are covered under Penn’s Aetna POS II plan, there is a $30 co-pay per visit for services at CCT.
 You will also have a co-pay (amount unspecified at present) if you are a Penn employee with Keystone Health Plan East, or if you are a CHOP employee with Blue Cross/Blue Shield.
 For Penn students who are covered solely under the Penn student plan (Aetna), there is a $10 co-pay per visit.
-No referral is required and there is a 50 visits limit per plan year.
 All of the above-mentioned co-pays apply to both the initial diagnostic evaluation and the regular therapy sessions alike.
 If you are covered by the Penn student plan (Aetna) but you also have another insurance (e.g., your parent's plan), you will have to pay the full cost of your appointment, then submit for out-of-network reimbursement from your parent's plan, then submit whatever isn't covered to the Penn student plan (Aetna).